Sara Riel: Early life

-Sara Riel was born on October 11, 1848, in Red River, a small community settled via the fur trade and later expanded by the colonization of Lord Selkirk.
-Red River was a secluded place in the 1850s.
+Sara Riel was born on October 11, 1848, in the Red River Colony, a small community settled via the fur trade and later expanded by the colonization of Lord Selkirk.
+The Red River was a secluded place in the 1850s.
 It could only be reached by water, leaving it near impossible to reach in the winter.
 The North West Company's fur trade was the primary economic resource of the region and large alliances formed between the company and the indigenous people.
 They taught each other important aspects of survival and adaptation concerning the buffalo hunt, agriculture, and medicine.
 Red River eventually became inhabited primarily by retired fur traders and their families, this demographic shift in the settlement produced a generation of mixed European-indigenous children (Métis) who maintained a unique culture.

 Sara Riel's father was Jean-Louis Riel born in 1817, he was a voyageur for the North West Company, and was a 5th generation settler of French-Canadian descent.
-In Red River, Jean-Louis Riel became a notable person among the Métis.
-Encouraging the preservation of Métis heritage and to embrace their culture.
+In the Red River, Jean-Louis Riel became a notable person among the Métis, encouraging the preservation of Métis heritage and to embrace their culture.
 He himself led many Métis movements, including one surrounding the Sayer Trial in 1849.

-Sara and Louis Riel's mother, Julie Lagimodière was born in 1822 in French River.
-She was also from a French background that integrated with the Métis culture and passed on their traditions to their children.
+Her mother, Julie Lagimodière, was born in 1822 in the Red River Colony to Marie-Anne Gaboury.
+Lagimodière was also from a French background that integrated with the Métis culture and passed on their traditions to their children.
 Prior to marriage, Julie Lagimodière was planning to join the Grey Nuns.
 Her parents chose the marriage to Jean-Louis Riel for the purposes of financial and social security for their daughter.

 Sara Riel was the fourth child born to Jean-Louis Riel and Julie Lagimodière.
-The first born was Louis, followed by two children who did not make it past birth.
+The first born was Louis, followed by two children who died very young.
 This left a bond between Louis and Sara as the two eldest children of the family.
 Altogether the Riel family consisted of 11 children but only 8 lived to adulthood.
 The Riel family were respected members of Red River, and the children lived a more privileged life which was tied to the Catholic Church.

-Education was important to the Riel family and was taken very seriously by Julie Riel, whom herself wanted to join the sisterhood prior to marriage.
+Education was important to the Riel family and was taken very seriously by their mother, whom herself wanted to join the sisterhood prior to marriage.
 She taught her children the ways of the Catholic Church.